eldoy/susana/README.md

 halt json(errors) if e.any?
 ```

 The filters work in the same way, and are intended for redirecting, setup or access control.
 They are usually run before the validations.
+You can call them directly from the controller action, or set them up to be called automatically from the route.

+In addition you can specify `before` and `after` which will run before and after the action.
+See the *Advanced routes* section above for more info.

 ### Assets
 Your assets live in `app/assets` and are served by our [asset middleware](https://github.com/fugroup/asset).
 This asset manager compresses your CSS and Javascript in production, and makes sure your images are served fast as well.